psi4/psi4/doc/sphinxman/source/plugin_snsmp2.rst

    energy('sns-mp2')

-Note that these two atoms are separated by double dashes, indicating that they should be treated as separate molecules.
+Note that the two monomers are separated by double dashes, indicating that they should be treated as separate molecules.
 (See :ref:`sec:analysis-of-intermolecular-interactions` for more details on setting up dimer molecules.)
 This input file can be run in the usual fashion: